Attribute Value Matrices

 \avmsortfont{\it}

-Sets the font type for the sort keys, italics in this case but other font styles and sizes can be used
+: sets the font type for the sort keys, italics in this case but other font styles and sizes can be used\avmvalfont{\it}

-Sets the font type for the values in the AVM, italics in this case.
+: sets the font type for the values in the AVM, italics in this case.\asort{key}

-It's also possible to overlap the sort label onto the previous column.
+It's also possible to overlap the sort label onto the previous column, as shown in the next example:

 \avmvalfont{\it}